bizip/la_medicale/README.md

 ### Setup

-#### clone this project (using git clone https://github.com/bizip/hello-world.git) to your local computer and use telminal to navigate into the parent directory of this project.
+#### clone this project (using git clone https://github.com/bizip/la_medicale.git) to your local computer and use telminal to navigate into the parent directory of this project.

-### Install it is optional
+### Install

-#### Run npm install
+#### Run npm install (just for linters checking)

 ### Usage

-If you have live server visual studio code etension installed open this project with live server
+If you have live server visual studio code etension installed open this project with live server or open folder containing this project and then double click on index.html

 ## Authors